sukiboo/repo-stats/README.md

 short_description: Visualize lines of code by language for a GitHub repo
 ---

-# repo-stats
+# repo-stats 🩻

-A simple app to visualize lines of code by language and other basic stats for any public GitHub repo.
+A simple app ([deployed on HF spaces](https://huggingface.co/spaces/sukiboo/repo-stats)) to visualize lines of code by language and other basic stats for any public GitHub repo.

+## Why Make It

 I was kinda annoyed that it doesn't exist already, or at least not in the way I imagined.